 But while auto cons aren’t as common here, recording your excursions is a reasonable precaution to take—especially if you’re driving professionally.

 Few people are as well situated geographically as I am to test dash cams.
-Within two blocks there are major four- and six-lane thoroughfares, numerous bike lanes, joggers, dog walkers, music moles (ear-budded pedestrians) and a major bus nexus serving both public and private coaches.
-I could hardly wait for the arrival of the six cameras we ordered for this roundup: Cobra’s CDR 840 and CDR 900, Garmin’s Dash Cam 20 and Nuvicam LMTHD, KDLink’s X1, Thinkware’s X500, and Yada’s Dash Road Cam HD.
+Within two blocks there are major four- and six-lane thoroughfares, numerous bike lanes, joggers, dog walkers, oblivious ear-budded pedestrians, and a major bus nexus serving both public and private coaches.
+The opportunities for near-accident are endless.

 They record by day, they record by night